Tamkuhi Raj Assembly constituency

 Tamkuhi Raj is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Tamkuhi Raj in the Kushinagar district of Uttar Pradesh, India.

-Tamkuhi Raj is one of five assembly constituencies in the Deoria Lok Sabha constituency.
+Tamkuhi Raj is one of five assembly constituencies in the Kushinagar Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 331 amongst 403 constituencies.

-Currently this seat belongs to [] candidate Asim Kumar, who won in last Assembly election of 2022 Uttar Pradesh Legislative Elections by defeating Samajwadi party candidate by a margin of 66000 votes.
+This seat belongs to Asim Kumar, who won in last Assembly election of 2022 Uttar Pradesh Legislative Elections by defeating Congress party candidate by a margin of 66000 votes.